What'sNEW Apr - Jun 2023

 They notice, "viruses contain genetic information that can be transferred on massive scales."
 Some transfers have contributed significant features and capabilities to earthly life, and our genomes host abundant evidence of past transfers.

 Ongoing HGT from viruses presents a puzzle to today's theory of evolution, yet it gets little mention.
 HGT and the astounding store of unknown genes in viruses could portend a huge paradigm shift.
 Might those genes affect future life?
 Could viruses be the primary source for evolutionary innovation?
-But these astrovirologsts are focussed elsewhere, wth much to explore."Astrovirology: how viruses enhance our understanding of life in the Universe" [link], by Gareth Trubl et al., doi:10.1017/S1473550423000058, International Journal of Astrobiology, 05 Apr 2023.
+But these astrovirologsts have turned their attention elsewhere, wth much to explore."Astrovirology: how viruses enhance our understanding of life in the Universe" [link], by Gareth Trubl et al., doi:10.1017/S1473550423000058, International Journal of Astrobiology, 05 Apr 2023.

 Viruses Drive Evolution: Kenneth M. Stedman et al., Jan 2018.